- Focus and scope

 Ethical Guideline for Journal Publication

-The publication of an article in the peer-reviewed Ecuadorian Journal of Science, Research and Innovation is an essential building block in the development of a coherent and respected network of knowledge.
+The publication of an article in the peer-reviewed Ecuadorian Science Journal is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is, therefore, important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher, and the society.

 Publisher and Editor

-The publisher of Ecuadorian Journal of Science, Research and Innovation takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
+The publisher of Ecuadorian Science Journal takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition, Ecuadorian Journal of Science, Research and Innovation and its Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.
+In addition, Ecuadorian Science Journal and its Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.
 Readers will be informed about who has funded research and their role in the research.

-Publication decisions: The editor of the Ecuadorian Journal of Science, Research and Innovation is responsible for deciding which of the articles submitted to the journal should be published.
+Publication decisions: The editor of the Ecuadorian Science Journal is responsible for deciding which of the articles submitted to the journal should be published.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
 The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
 The editors may confer with other editors or reviewers in making this decision.

 Fair play: An editor at any time evaluates manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.